Thinking and memory changes

 • strengthen and build new relationships

-• help you to feel more in control and empowered
+• help you to feel more in control

-• help to raise awareness and educate others
+• help to raise awareness and educate others.

 These are some tips on how to approach conversations:

 • Be prepared.
-You may want to make a list of things you would like to say during the conversation or try to anticipate questions that other people are likely to ask.
+You may want to make a list of things you would like to say or think about questions that other people are likely to ask.
+You could have information booklets or webpages ready (like this one) to give others more information during conversations.

 • During the conversation, try not to rush.
 Remember that you can take time to think about your responses and take a break if you need to.